-A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive N/A technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, N/A media player, or reader that offers this functionality).
+A. The text of the digital resource includes N/A

+markup (e.g. tags or styles) that allows for

+navigation by key structural elements

+(chapters, headings, pages) using assistive

+technology (or is rendered by an application

+such as a browser, media player, or reader

+that offers this functionality).

+Additio onal Information:

+В. The text of the digital resource includes N/A

+markup for bullets and numbered lists that is

+compatible with assistive technology (or is

+rendered by an application such as a browser,

+media player, or reader that offers this functionality).
 Additional Information: C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
 N/A Additional Information: